marcoferrer/kroto-plus/README.md

     println("Server Streaming Response: $it")
 }
 ```
-_Server_: Server streaming rpc methods can respond to client requests by submitting messages of the expected response type to the response channel.
+**_Server_**: Server streaming rpc methods can respond to client requests by submitting messages of the expected response type to the response channel.
 Completion of service method implementations will automatically close response channels in order to prevent abandoned rpcs.

 Calls to `responseChannel.send()` will suspend until the corresponding client signals it is ready by requesting a message.
 Error responses can be returned to clients by either throwing an exception or invoking close on `responseChannel` with the desired exception.

+For an example of how to implement long lived response streams please reference [MultipleClientSubscriptionsExample.kt](https://github.com/marcoferrer/kroto-plus/blob/master/example-project/src/main/kotlin/krotoplus/example/MultipleClientSubscriptionsExample.kt).
 ```kotlin
 override suspend fun sayHelloServerStreaming(
     request: HelloRequest,